 A very Fake T206 Christy Mathewson card.
 The brown/burnt edges are a very clear indication of an aged counterfeit card.

-A very clear fake Mathewson back--note the missing factory info from the bottom of the card.
+A very clear fake Mathewson back–note the missing factory info from the bottom of the card.

 Look For Artificial Signs of Aging

 Most experienced vintage collectors can spot the signs of artificial aging from a mile away.
-So what exactly is artificial aging?

-Common methods of artificial aging include soaking cards, burning cards, bending or creasing cards and artificially rounding corners.
+Common methods of artificial aging include soaking cards, burning cards, bending or creasing cards, and artificially rounding corners.

 For more novice collectors, this guide should help identify artificially aged fakes.